 For more information about how to use eDiscovery hold, see this link.

 Finding the Right Balance with Employees

-The company's data ownership and privacy are difficult to understand, and when a new employee joins the company, your company's policy document should clearly outline your policies regarding privacy and data at the workplace in the company.
-Let employees know when they are being monitored and explain who owns what data on the company and individual devices, this information should be included in their training, and all data in the company must be safe in the cloud or a server for sudden and unwanted situations as we mentioned above.
+The company's data ownership and privacy are difficult to understand.
+When a new employee joins the company, your company's policy document should clearly outline your policies regarding privacy and data at the workplace in the company.
+Let employees know when they are being monitored and explain who owns what data on the company and individual devices.
+This information should be included in their training, and all data in the company must be safe in the cloud or a server for sudden and unwanted situations, as we mentioned above.